LonoCloud/conlink/README.md

 The conlink container needs to have a superset of the network related system capabilities of the containers that it will connect to.
-At a minimum `SYS_ADMIN` and `NET_ADMIN` are required but depending on what the containers require then other capabilities will also be required.
+At a minimum `SYS_ADMIN` and `NET_ADMIN` are required but depending on what the other containers require then those additional capabilities will also be required for the conlink container.
 In particular, if the container uses systemd, then it will likely use `SYS_NICE` and `NET_BROADCAST` and conlink will likewise need those capabilities.

 ## Examples